microsoft/amplify/README.md

   --run "az_bicep_help"
 ```

-ebc will add the `az bicep --help` to the `az` command if it's not exist, if it's exist, it'll shadow the existing command.
+amplify will add the `az bicep --help` to the `az` command if it's not exist, if it's exist, it'll shadow the existing command.

 When the command executed, it will call the `az_bicep_help` function.